alishehzad843/Fproject/README.md

 2-Extract the ZIP file in htdocs folder of xampp server.

-3-Start the Mysql and apche services in xampp server.
+3-Start the MySQL and apache services in xampp server.

 4-Open xampp database.